grin-compiler/ghc-grin/README.md

 The project is under heavy development.

-Currently we work on GHC primop and FFI support.
+Currently I work on the high level semantic model of GHC primop and RTS.

+This work is hosted in a spearate repository: https://github.com/grin-compiler/ghc-whole-program-compiler-project

 GHC-GRIN can not compile programs yet.